iFR-ACSO/casos/README.md

 casos.PS.zeros(m,n)
 casos.PS.zeros(n)
 ```
-creates a zero-degree polynomial which corresponds to a `m × n` matrix (resp., a square matrix with length `n`) of zeros.
+creates a zero-degree polynomial which corresponds to a `m × n` matrix (resp., a column vector with length `n`) of zeros.

 ```
 casos.PS.ones(m,n)
 casos.PS.ones(n)
 ```
-creates a zero-degree polynomial which corresponds to a `m × n` matrix (resp., a square matrix with length `n`) of ones.
+creates a zero-degree polynomial which corresponds to a `m × n` matrix (resp., a column vector with length `n`) of ones.

 ```
 casos.PS.eye(n)